Use the Community site to ask new questions.

 We are releasing packages for Ubuntu (x86 and x64) at this moment.
 Fedora is being considered for a near future.

-- You can always contact us at firstname.lastname@example.org if you have any issue downloading the update.
+You can always contact us if you have any issue downloading the update.
 We can resend you the receipt with your download link.

 See this page.

-It's a little "tribute" to what we think it's the greatest game of all times: Super Mario World.
-Specifically it references one of the few animated blocks of this game: the rotating block.
+It's a little tribute to what we think is the greatest game of all time: Super Mario World.
+It specifically refers to one of the few animated blocks in this game: the rotating block.